 If you run some hot water, you can feel the pipes.
 The cold water supply line will be cool or cold.
 The hot water inlet will be warm after you run hot water through it.

 Turn on the hot water in a faucet.
 You can tell by feeling the pipes, which one is the hot and cold.
 Tag the cold water valve so that you know which one it is to shut off.
 Wait until you have cooled the water down inside the tank to shut the water off.

-Draining a Hot Water Tank
+Step Five - Draining a Hot Water Tank

-Some repair projects will require that the tank be completely or partially drained.
 This is a bit of a job in itself.
 See the article, 'Draining a Hot Water Heater', for information and instructions on how to empty the tank.

 Where To Next?